ChahwanSong/dms-scheduler/README.md

 - `GET /healthz`: Liveness check.

 Task lifecycle states are persisted in Redis and updated as the scheduler runs (pending → dispatching → running → completed/failed/cancelled).
 If a task ID has not been pre-registered by `dms-frontend`, the scheduler returns a 404 instead of implicitly creating the record.

+Cancellation requests are matched against the stored `service` and `user_id` for safety.
+If a match is found, the scheduler records a `cancel_requested` status, relays the request to the handler, and removes any persisted Kubernetes job references as each job is deleted.
+When the handler observes the cancelled jobs completing or failing, it records the events in task logs so the lifecycle is auditable.

 ## Usage examples
 Practical examples (curl and Python) are available in the [`test`](test) directory: